‘Get Out’: How The Film Has Broken New Ground

 — Jordan Peele (@JordanPeele) March 13, 2017

-As Forbes reports, the film’s commentary on the state of race relations in a post-Obama America is not only a very important topic, but territory not usually explored in the horror genre.
+As Forbes reports, the film’s commentary on the state of race relations in a post-Obama America is not only a very important topic, but also territory not usually explored in the horror genre.
 Because of this, the film is truly unique and offers up tons of fun and important conversation to moviegoers.
 Perhaps, this will set a precedent for future stories in the genre to make bold statements that fit the political climate.
 Interestingly, only 12.7 percent of polled directors in 2015 were of minority groups, and perhaps this successful film will encourage movie studios to take more chances on both new directors and directors of color.

-This film is the just the latest in a series that have come from African-American directors that have gone on to become surprise hits in Hollywood.
-Most notably, the 2017 Best Picture winner at the Academy Awards Moonlight was directed by Barry Jenkins.
+This film is just the latest in a series that have come from African-American directors that have gone on to become surprise hits in Hollywood.
+Most notably, the 2017 Best Picture winner at the Academy Awards, Moonlight, was directed by Barry Jenkins.
 The success of that film and now Get Out signals a progressive move towards welcoming films made by people of minority groups that are embraced by both critics and audiences.

 Back on release day, actress Allison Williams posted this promotional tweet: